patrickkeehan/screenshot-as-a-service/Readme.md

 A simple screenshot web service powered by [Express](http://expressjs.com) and [PhantomJS](http://www.phantomjs.org/).
 Forked from [screenshot-app](http://github.com/visionmedia/screenshot-app).

+# ToDo
+* Put some basic auth in place
+* Have the service accessed via HTTPS - especially if we use basic auth

 ## Heroku
 I wanted to run the service on heroku so I adapted the original project a little bit - https://github.com/fzaninotto/screenshot-as-a-service